 PRSI Trading argues that because the merger was between the subzone’s former operator and its parent, the subzone remained activated after the reorganization.
 In addition, the CBP sent PRSI (CT) extension letters authorizing it to operate the subzone.
 Hence, PRSI (CT) continued operating the subzone under the reasonable belief that it had temporary authorization from the CBP.
 Since the subzone was activated, PRSI Trading was entitled to the property tax exemptions.

 Harris County argues that CBP no longer considered the subzone as activated because the original operator no longer existed.
 After the restructuring, the new entity did not apply for new activation approval as required.
 The county also contends that PRSI Trading mischaracterized the CBP’s ruling letters as advice letters.

 The Texas Supreme Court scheduled oral arguments for Dec.
-5, 2019.
+5, 2019 for the initial hearing.